gergelypolonkai/swe-glib/README.md

 Still, the documentation generates well, and at least gives a clue about object usage.

+## Bindings

+SWE-GLib utilizes [GObject Introspection](https://wiki.gnome.org/GObjectIntrospection), which means it is available for many languages.
+Check out the [examples](examples) directory for some sample code!

 ## Usage

 Many functions return non-opaque C structs; their documentation can be found inline, and in the generated GTK-Doc.
 Unless otherwise stated, the returned values should never be freed.